Single source of truth: Ontologic interactions

 An acknowledged prerequisite (of the notion that any given single source of truth can exist) is that it depends on the ontologic condition that no more than a single truth (about any particular fact or idea) exists, an assertion that is ontologic in both the IT sense and the general sense of that word.
 In many instances, this presents no problem (for example, within particular namespaces, or even across them, as long as naming collisions or broader name conflicts are adequately handled).
 The broadest contexts (and thus thorniest, regarding ontologic discrepancies) require adequate epistemic regime comparison and reconciliation (or at least negotiation or transactional exchanges).
 An archetypal example of this class of reconciliation is that two theological seminary libraries, from two different religions (X and Y), could exchange information with an SSOT architecture, but the unification of truth would reside on the level of the statement that "religion X asserts that God is purple whereas religion Y asserts that God is green", rather than on the level of "God is purple" or "God is green".
-This platform-agnostic concept has civil applications and foreign relations applications as well, regarding jurisdictional differences in legal definitions: for example, whether any particular economic lens is good, bad, or syncretizible (e.g., capitalism, socialism, mixed economy), legal definitions of marriage (EHR example: is patient X married or not, according to which state law or its interstate reciprocity), whether sex assignment equals legal gender (EHR example: what is the gender or gender identity of patient X, according to the patient themselves (self-report) or according to someone else), and so on.

 Architectures or architectural features

 An ideal implementation of SSOT is rarely possible in most enterprises.
 This is because many organisations have multiple information systems, each of which needs access to data relating to the same entities (e.g., customer).
 Often these systems are purchased as commercial off-the-shelf products from vendors and cannot be modified in trivial ways.
 Each of these various systems therefore needs to store its own version of common data or entities, and therefore each system must retain its own copy of a record (hence immediately violating the SSOT approach defined above).
 For example, an enterprise resource planning (ERP) system (such as SAP or Oracle e-Business Suite) may store a customer record; the customer relationship management (CRM) system also needs a copy of the customer record (or part of it) and the warehouse dispatch system might also need a copy of some or all of the customer data (e.g., shipping address).
 In cases where vendors do not support such modifications, it is not always possible to replace these records with pointers to the SSOT.

-For organisations (with more than one information system) wishing to implement a Single Source of Truth (without modifying all but one master system to store pointers to other systems for all entities), four supporting architectures are commonly used:
+For organisations (with more than one information system) wishing to implement a Single Source of Truth (without modifying all but one master system to store pointers to other systems for all entities), some supporting architectures are: